Student Class Attendance Policy

 The purpose of WELL Core is to nurture in each student the capacity to live a life that is satisfying, with a sense of meaning and purpose, encompassing all dimensions of human life.

-6. Community Well-Being Through Service: features group or individual direct community service, personal civic engagement, and service learning.
+Service Wellness: features group or individual direct community service, personal civic engagement, and service learning.
 Includes a wide range of engagement opportunities, both on campus and across the Nashville community.

 Academic Honor System